qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/core/understanding_properties.rst

       }
     }

-Compare that to the lengthy code of the ordinary code example above. ;-) Much shorter and nicer, also by objective means.
+Compare that to the lengthy code of the ordinary code example above!
+Much shorter and nicer, also by objective means.
 And it almost only contains the "real code".

 The apply method may optionally be defined for each property you add to your class.
 As soon as you define a key "apply" in your property declaration map the method  gets automatically called on each property modification (but not during initial initialization).
 If you do not define an apply method, the property just handles the fundamental storage of your data and its disposal.